bhourigan/ha-nat/README.md

     * i.e. --private-subnets "subnet-12345678,subnet-abcdefgh,subnet-87654321" ##To check every 1 minute
   1. --env <environment>
     * i.e. --env "dev"
+  1. --eips <CSV of EIPs to assign to the NATs>

-i.e.
+    * i.e. --eips 1.2.3.4,10.20.30.40,9.8.7.6
+  1. --create-eips <flag to indicate the nat is allowed to create eips if they are missing>
+    * i.e. --create-eips with no --eips will simply use/create eips as needed. if they are deleted, new ones will be created and used i.e.

   * ./ha-nat.py --log-file "/var/log/ha-nat" --monitor-interval 20 --env "dev" --private-subnets "subnet-12345678,subnet-abcdefgh"